apache/qpid-proton/proton-c/bindings/cpp/README.md

 Tests
 - Interop/type testing: proton/tests/interop, new interop suite
-- Unit testing for reasonable code coverage.
+- More unit testing, measured code coverage.
-- Valgrind for automated unit and example tests.
 - Test examples against AM-Q and qpidd.

 Bugs
+- Error handling:
-- Error handling: examples exit silently on broker exit/not running, core on no-such-queue.
+  - examples exit silently on broker exit/not running, core on no-such-queue (e.g. with qpidd)
-- TODO notes in code.
+  - TODO/FIXME notes in code.
+- const correctness: consistent use of const where semantically appropriate in C++ APIs.

 Features
 - SASL/SSL support with interop tests.